inspire-eu-validation/view-service/wmts-1.0.0/at85-getcapabilities-layer-title.md

-# Layer Resource Title
+# Layer Title

-**Purpose**: Test that a Title element is provided for each layer with the harmonished title.
+**Purpose**: Test that Layer Title is mapped to Title element for each layer with the harmonished title.
+The harmonised title of a layer for an INSPIRE spatial data theme is defined in [Directive 2007/2/EC] and shall be subject to multilingualism.

 **Prerequisites**